-Regular Interest Rate = (Retiree Liability Percentage X Smoothed PBGC Annuity Rates) + (Active Employee Liability Percentage X System Long-Term Expected Rate of Return) - (Administrative Expenses as a percentage of assets)
+Regular Interest Rate/Discount Rate = (Retiree Liability Percentage X Smoothed PBGC Annuity Rates) + (Active Employee Liability Percentage X System Long-Term Expected Rate of Return) - (Investment Expenses as a percentage of assets)

-The Board may then adjust the Regular Interest Rate derived from the formula due to a variety of qualitative factors such as the desire to minimize Regular Interest Rate volatility, trending of PBGC annuity rates, total PMRS actuarial and market value funding ratios, feedback from existing PMRS municipalities, and recommendations from the System's investment and actuarial consultants.
-The Discount Rate adopted by the Board and used to measure the individual participating municipalities' total pension liability as of December 31, 2016 was 5.25%.
+The Board then adjusts the Regular Interest Rate/Discount Rate derived from the above formula by a variety of qualitative factors such as the desire to minimize Regular Interest Rate/Discount Rate volatility, varying levels of asset allocation and liquidity, trending of PBGC annuity rates/ total PMRS actuarial and market value funding ratios, feedback from existing PMRS municipalities, and recommendations from the System's investment and actuarial consultants.
+The Regular Interest Rate/Discount Rate adopted by the Board and used to measure the individual participating municipalities' total pension liability was 5.25% as of December 31, 2018.

-This required equivalence between the Regular Interest Rate and the actuarial Discount Rate will likely result in a System Long-Term Expected Rate of Return that will be higher than the actuarial Discount Rate and higher than the Long-Term Expected Rate of Return for individual participating municipalities.
-Should the System experience a prolonged period of investment return in excess of the Regular Interest Rate, the Board is authorized to allocate any applicable portion of any such excess in accordance with Board policies.
+The Regular Interest Rate/Discount Rate will likely be less than the System Long-Term Expected Rate of Return.
+Should the System experience a prolonged period of investment returns in excess of the Regular Interest Rate/Discount Rate, the Board is authorized to allocate any applicable portion of any such excess in accordance with Board policies in the form of Excess Interest as provided for in the law.

-The projection of cash flows for each underlying municipal plan, used to determine if any adjustment to the Discount Rate was required ("depletion testing"), used the following assumptions: 1) member contributions will be made at the current contribution rate, 2) participating plan sponsor contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate, and 3) the System's Long-Term Expected Rate of Return will be used in the depletion testing of projected cash flows.
+The projection of cash flows for each underlying municipal plan, used to determine if any adjustment to the Regular Interest Rate/Discount Rate was required ("depletion testing"), used the following assumptions: 1) member contributions will be made at the current contribution rate, 2) participating plan sponsor contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate, and 3) the System's Long-Term Expected Rate of Return will be used in the depletion testing of projected cash flows.
 Based on those assumptions, the PMRS pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.